AliS25/Classics-Library-Database/Phase03/client/README.md

 # React + Vite ALIIIIIIIIIIIIIIIIIIIIIIIII

-# react, vite, express, node.js, cors, pg, ag_grid, postgresql, nodemon
+# react, vite, express, node.js, cors, pg, ag_grid, postgresql, nodemon ALIIIIIIIIIIIIIIIIIIIIIIIII

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.